 Kirkland

-and setbacks to reduce sense of scale from the street.
+Mixed-use development in Kirkland using terracing and setbacks to reduce sense of scale from the street. |

-and uses streetscape features well to create a gathering place.
+A mixed-use building in Madrona enhances the corner and uses streetscape features well to create a gathering place. |

 For such a geographically small commercial corridor with zoning (NC-30) similar to that around 35th Ave NE and NE 75th Street, Madrona packs a punch.
 Madrona is not considered an "Urban Village" within the City's Comprehensive Plan, yet it has managed to create a successful commercial corridor that appears to serve the surrounding neighborhood well.
 There are numerous eateries that function as destinations from the nearby single-family neighborhoods and a couple of key services (e.g., school, library, parks, deli/market, salons, coffee shop) which accommodate many of the other daily needs of nearby residents.
 The result is a small, neighborhood commercial corridor that has successfully incorporated a moderate degree of new development over the past 15-20 years while maintaining its character.
 My personal take home lesson from this neighborhood is that business types really do matter in the success and vitality of a commercial corridor.